Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 **A senior Data Engineer comes to you and let you know that you dont need to initializing "SparkSession" do you know why ?**
 &nbsp;&nbsp;&nbsp;&nbsp;In a management environments like Databricks a SparkSession is automatically created for you.
 When you start a Spark cluster.
-As
-&nbsp;&nbsp;&nbsp;&nbsp;part of this process, Databricks automatically initializates a SparkSession named `spark`.
-This is why you can directly start running Spark commands using the `spark` object without
-&nbsp;&nbsp;&nbsp;&nbsp;explicitly creating a session.
+As part of this process, Databricks automatically initializates a SparkSession named `spark`.
+This is why you can directly start running Spark commands using the `spark` object without explicitly creating a session.

 &nbsp;&nbsp;&nbsp;&nbsp;Databricks simplifies many of the setup and configuration steps for Spark, making it user-friendly.
 However, if you wre to run your PySpark code outise of such management environments, that´s when explicit initialization would be necessary.